LightspeedC83/Playing-with-DLA/README.md

 ### 200x200 output with bailout optimization, generated in 26.8 seconds (bailout time 100)
 ![alt text](https://github.com/LightspeedC83/Playing-with-DLA/blob/main/outputs_traditional_DLA/DLA%20output%20200x200%20-d%3D0.15%20-ld%3DFalse%20-eo%3DFalse%20%20-b%3DTrue%20-bt%3D100%20-ts%3DFalse%20-26.8s.jpg)

+## Decoding the Output File Names
+- {number}x{number} --> image resolution
+- -d={number} --> point density (ie. points placed / total canvas space)
+- -ld={boolean} --> whether or not a candidate will lock when in diagonal contact with another point
+- -eo={boolean} --> whether or not the output was generated using the expansion optimization algorithm
+- -de={boolean} --> whether or not the expansion optimization algoirithm used downscaling expansion
+- -b={boolean} --> whether or not the output was generated using bail out optimization
+- -bt={number} --> the bailout time (ie. number of moves before a point was bailed out on)
+- -ts={boolean} --> whether or not the image uses time shading (if true, the color of points placed approaches white in the order in which they were placed)
+- -{number}s --> the number of seconds it took to generate the output

 ## Attempts at Further Optimization Without Simulating Brownian Motion
 To generate the Brownian Trees produced by DLA faster, we abandon the simulation of Brownian motion in favor of a less random approach.
 Instead of having a candidate point move randomly until it finds another point, we pick a random point from the existing points already placed and place a new point at a random empty space next to said point.
 However, this basic implementation does not generate a Brownian tree, it instead creates an expanding blob.